jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - Has the word "Colossus" in its name, so therefore it's the big fatty Gestral of the set.
  - Modeled mostly on Phyrexian Colossus, but with Trample, downgraded Super-Menace to Menace and changed the untap cost to tapping 3 other creatures instead of life payment.
+ - Yes, it can be Lackey'd out, but I can accept the variance on that line and also needing 3 other creatures to untap it will keep this strategy grounded.

 ## Sastro, the Concerned